lRaxSonl/Voice-Assistant/README.md

 # Voice-Assistant
 This is my school project

-To run the assistant, you need to install the pyaudio, vosk
+To run the assistant, you need to install the pyaudio, vosk or use virtual environment